ismrm-iberian/ismrm-iberian.github.io/_posts/2022-05-19-AdiosAmigoSebastianCerdan.md

 # categories: [ Jekyll, tutorial ]
 image: assets/images/scerdan.jpg
 featured: true
-summary: "Adios amigo Sebastián Cerdán"
+summary: "Adios amigo Sebastián Cerdán 🤍"
 ---

 It is with great sadness that we say goodbye to one of our founding members.
 Sebastián Cerdán, passed away this weekend in Madrid, on May 14th 2022. 🤍